devkit-labs/Notifier/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+If you'd like to help improve this package, please submit a pull request via our [GitHub repository](https://github.com/devkit-labs/Notifier).